MailyRa/Hackbright-Final-Project/README.md

 that could help people obtain more information about financial products.

+### Features:

+- Display loans by categories such as:home, personal, educational, business and auto loans.
+- Filter loans by Government loans and/or Credit Unions.
+- Users can also compare different loans side by side to make it easier for the user to visualize when making the difference between their different options.
+- User  can “Save”  loans to their profile or they can find the nearest banks which offer a particular loan.

 ### Landing Page
 Users register or login on the React JS built landing page

 <img src="https://github.com/MailyRa/Hackbright-Final-Project/blob/master/static/jpg/LogIn.png" width="90%">

 ### Activate Loan Dashboard
 Once signed in, the user can browse the different categories of loans which includes, home, personal, educational, business, and car loans.

 <img src="https://github.com/MailyRa/Hackbright-Final-Project/blob/master/static/jpg/Five%20Categories.png" width="90%">

 ### Filters